 Cara had finished with the meeting and was walking outside when she saw Anna on her cell phone calling a taxi.
 “I was going to walk.
 If you want, you can walk with me, but..”
 She looked down at Anna’s six-inch heels.

 “In Prague the streets are slick cobblestone.
 Treacherous in heels.
 I grew up on the streets, always in heels.
 I will walk with you.”

 Cara knew this was going to be the best opportunity she was likely ever to have to confront Anna.
+In six months, she had yet to find herself alone with Anna.
 She thought; half steps avail us nothing.
 She went into the pitch exactly like she’d prepared, starting with her own struggle against opiates.
 She could tell that she was getting through and Anna was beginning to feel a kinship with her.
 They were both wives, mothers, and Anna was struggling with a demon that Cara had already conquered.
 It was now or never.
 Cloaking herself in courage, Cara said, “I know you are not an alcoholic.
 It’s alright.
 Step five says that we admit to God, ourselves, and another human being the exact nature of our wrongs.
 Let me be that human being.”

 Anna let out a breath she didn’t know she was holding and tears rushed down her cheeks.
 Cara recognized the surrender.
 It was the type of breakthrough that changed people’s lives.

 “Could you ladies spare a couple bucks for a hungry vet?”
 This question startled the girls.
 The voice belonged to a grizzled man in a green army coat sitting a few feet behind them on a plastic bucket.